latchset/kryoptic/README.md

 libraries, you need the OpenSSL development packages to build with the default features selection.

+# Crates

+To make it easier to deal with some of the tools and bindings kryoptic has been changed from a monolithic crate to a workspace that holds multiple packages.
+Specifically the main output artifact, the cdylib named libkryoptic_pkcs11.so has been moved to the kryoptic_pkcs11 package in the cdylib directory.

 # Setup

 Kryoptic normally builds and dynamically links against a system version